galle fort

 Galle Fort Sri Lanka

 According to James Emerson Tennent, Galle was the ancient seaport of Tarshish, from which King Solomon drew ivory, peacocks and other valuables.
-Cinnamon was exported from Sri Lanka as early as 1400 BC and the root of the word itself is Hebrew, so Galle may have been a main seaport for the spices.
+Cinnamon was exported from Sri Lanka as early as 1400 BC, and the root of the word itself is Hebrew, so Galle may have been a main seaport for the spices.

 Galle is only 1 hour away from Colombo on the southern expressway, Galle is one of the most populated cities in southern Sri Lanka and it is one of the most popular destinations for tourists.
 Galle is a multi-faceted holiday destination with pristine beaches, patches of forests, lakes, rivers, diving, snorkelling sites and water sports centres.
 Taking a venturing on Sri Lanka’s south coast tour is the best way to venture into this fascinating tourist attraction.